Updated January 2018

 If no cost allocation information is submitted by the applicant and USAC determines that cost allocation is required, the following approach is used:

 Note: If cost allocation is required for a component, then cost allocation is also required for the installation and maintenance of that component.

 Possible methods for cost allocation include the following:

-When cost allocation is required, the Item 21 Attachment should provide clear information that will allow an efficient review by USAC.
-The attachment should contain separated pricing for the eligible and ineligible components and sufficient information to determine if the cost allocation is reasonable.
-See Item 21 Attachments for FCC Form 471.
+When cost allocation is required, the FCC Form 471 should provide clear information that will allow an efficient review by USAC.
+It should contain separate pricing for the eligible and ineligible components and sufficient information to determine if the cost allocation is reasonable.

 Applicants should be sure that they include accurate cost allocation information as part of funding requests.

 Contracts for products and services should be tailored to indicate appropriate cost allocations in the event that a copy of the contract is requested as part of USAC's review.

 Manufacturers or service providers that wish to submit cost allocation information to USAC may use the following contact information.